Experience-Monks/math-as-code/PYTHON-README.md

 A natural number, a non-negative integer.

-This is actually the only set invented by the [flying spaghetti monster](https://www.brainyquote.com/quotes/leopold_kronecker_338745): as for the others, humans have only themselves to blame.
+This is actually the only set invented by the [flying spaghetti monster](https://www.brainyquote.com/quotes/leopold_kronecker_338745): as for the others, humans have themselves to blame.

-Depending on the context and field of study, the set may or **start with zero**.
+Depending on the context and field of study, the set may or may not **start with zero**.

-...ok but, between you and me, they start with zero.
+...ok but, between you and me, **they 200% start with zero**.

 `ℕ` also happens to be the first **inductive construction** in the [study of datatypes](https://en.wikipedia.org/wiki/Semantics_(computer_science)), consisting of a single axiom ("Zero is a `ℕ`") and a single